gtpash/diversions/legacy_fenics_io/README.md

 ```

 ### Notes
-It is important to use a `dl.FunctionAssigner` to assign the individual components of the mixed element appropriately by interpolating a known function on to each individual function space comprising the mixed space.
+- It is important to use a `dl.FunctionAssigner` to assign the individual components of the mixed element appropriately by interpolating a known function on to each individual function space comprising the mixed space.
+- These scripts also demonstrate the need to read the mesh back from the same file as the data.
+When reading the mesh from the saved `.xdmf` file, the mesh partitioner may be inconsistent and lead to garbage.